SuperPatriot: Savage World

 In the "Savage World", the alternate Earth depicted in Larsen's Savage Dragon series, SuperPatriot is controlled by Cyberface until his eventual downfall.
 Afterwards he rejoins the newly reestablished Liberty League.
 He has had various adventures, including meeting Claire Bono, and eventually marrying her.

 Invincible, a newer Image character created by Robert Kirkman, has been depicted as a fan of SuperPatriot.
-Claire Bono, the executor of Invincible's father's will, is a friend and confidante to Invincible's mom, Debbie Grayson.
+Claire Bono, the executor of Omni-Man's will, is a friend and confidante to Invincible's mother, Debbie Grayson.
 They have bonded over their shared experiences of being married to superheroes.
-SuperPatriot is seen climbing up the side of Claire's building in order to talk with her about lunch, he states he has trouble going through security.
+SuperPatriot is seen climbing up the side of Claire's building to talk with her about lunch, he states he has trouble going through security.

 Superpatriot and the Savage Dragon are two of many heroes who later appear in the Invincible series.
-They are targeted by 'Doc Seismic' who control monsters who prefer to live underground.
-Superpatriot and the other heroes were saved by a backup team led by the mysterious vigilante 'Darkwing'.
-He again deals with Invincible's fallout when murderous evil doubles of the hero threaten the world.
+They are targeted by Doc Seismic and his army of monsters.
+Superpatriot and the other heroes were saved by a backup team led by the mysterious vigilante Darkwing.
+He again deals with Invincible's fallout when evil alternate universe versions of the hero threaten the world.
 Superpatriot works with several Chicago based heroes to try and defeat one of the doubles.

-In SuperPatriot: War on Terror John and Claire are currently trying to start their own family.
-John is living with survivors guilt as prior to the events of this series it is revealed that Liberty and Justice have been killed.
+In SuperPatriot: War on Terror, John and Claire are trying to start their own family.
+John is living with survivors guilt as it is revealed that Liberty and Justice have been killed.
 The couple are successful and Claire gives birth to twins, a boy and girl.
 She wants to name them Libby and Justice in honor of their older half-siblings.

 John later establishes himself as a Chicago crime fighter again.
 Other Chicago crime fighters include the reformed Neutron Bob, Daredevil, Kill-Cat, Kid Avenger and the teenaged children of Dragon.
 Dragon himself has gone mad, taking on the personality of a murderous alien conqueror.

 Much later Superpatriot is seen again, working simple crime fighting.
-With the reluctant aid of Kid Avenger and the interference of Kill-Cat, the careless, dangerous Lightning Bug is defeated.
+With the reluctant aid of Kid Avenger and the interference of Kill-Cat, he defeats the careless, dangerous Lightning Bug.